info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 ## Research Questions
 * How can we improve the data set?
   * This question is important because understanding the data is crucial when utilizing them for a purpose of our project.
 This enables us to think in-depth and critically, which helps to make a reliable and more powerful project.
 By improving the data set, we will be able to provide users with more accurate results that might potentially speed up their admission process.
-Additionally, simply utilizing a larger set of data will often allow for a greater scope of analysis, which would improve the quality and findings of our project.
+Additionally, simply utilizing a larger set of data will often allow for a greater scope of analysis, which would greatly improve the quality and findings of our project.

 * How do admissions for each American university relate the factor of the race of admitted students to the racial breakdown of the surrounding city's population?